-The Anchor Investor Bid/ Issue Period will be one Working Day prior to the Bid/ Issue Opening Date i.e., [●], in accordance with the SEBI ICDR Regulations.
+The Anchor Investor Bid/ Issue Period was opened one Working Day prior to the Bid/ Issue Opening Date i.e., Friday, September 07, 2023, in accordance with the SEBI ICDR Regulations.

-- 1. In terms of regulation 265 of SEBI (ICDR) Regulation, 2018, the Issue shall be open after at least three working days from the date of filing the Draft Red Herring Prospectus with the Registrar of Companies. - 2.
-In terms of regulation 266(1) of SEBI (ICDR) Regulation, 2018, except as otherwise provided in these regulations, the public Issue shall be kept open for at least three working days and not more than ten working days. - 3.
-In terms of regulation 266(2) of SEBI (ICDR) Regulation, 2018, in case of a revision in the price band, the issuer shall extend the bidding (Issue) period disclosed in the Draft red herring prospectus, for a minimum period of three working days, subject to the provisions of sub-regulation (1) is not applicable to our company as this is fixed price issue. - 4.
-In terms of regulation 266(3) of SEBI (ICDR) Regulation, 2018, In case of force majeure, banking strike or similar circumstances, our company may, for reasons to be recorded in writing, extend the Issue period disclosed in the Draft Red Herring Prospectus, for a minimum period of three working days, subject to the provisions of sub-regulation 266(1).
+- 1. In terms of regulation 265 of SEBI (ICDR) Regulation, 2018, the Issue was opened after at least three working days from the date of filing the Red Herring Prospectus with the Registrar of Companies. - 2.
+In terms of regulation 266(1) of SEBI (ICDR) Regulation, 2018, except as otherwise provided in these regulations, the public Issue was kept open for at least three working days and not more than ten working days. - 3.
+In terms of regulation 266(3) of SEBI (ICDR) Regulation, 2018, In case of force majeure, banking strike or similar circumstances, our company may, for reasons to be recorded in writing, extend the Issue period disclosed in the Red Herring Prospectus, for a minimum period of three working days, subject to the provisions of sub-regulation 266(1).